DolevHadad433/Full-stack-task/README.md

 # Full-stack-task

 Hi Radiflow!
-This is my task solution for your full stack position!
+This is my solution for your full stack position task!

 Thank you!